FrancescoPalma/CV/README.md

 I am a Trainee Software Engineer who loves creating with technology.
 I am particularly passionate about **Front-End**, **Responsive Design** & **Mobile Development**.
 Before joining [CodeClan](http://codeclan.com) I had been working on the fundamentals of HTML5, CSS3 & JavaScript for a few months.
-Prior to that, I had some experience in making websites with WordPress and working on image editing with Photoshop.
+Prior to that, I had some experience with WordPress and Photoshop.

 ### SKILLS | In Progress